stanley-fork/ragit/docs/config.md

     /// It doesn't automatically build an inverted index when it's missing.
 You
     /// have to run `rag ii build` manually to build the index.
     enable_ii: bool,

+    /// If it's enabled, it runs `rerank_summary.pdl` multiple times (usually 5 times) with much more candidates.
+    /// It takes more time and money, but is likely to yield better result.
+    super_rerank: bool,
 }

 // default values